SA1YAM/Djangorest_Integration_GoogleCal/DjangoRest_GoogleCal_Integration v 1.5/README.md

 7. Click on the "Create" button.

+8. Download the json file containing the credentials information ans save it as credentials.json this file will be used when signing in and validating the credentials.

-8. Once the OAuth client ID has been created, you'll be able to see the client ID and client secret in the "Credentials" tab.
+9. Once the OAuth client ID has been created, you'll be able to see the client ID and client secret in the "Credentials" tab.

-9. In the sidebar on the left, click on the "Library" button, then search for "Google Calendar API" and select it.
+10. In the sidebar on the left, click on the "Library" button, then search for "Google Calendar API" and select it.

-10. Click on the "Enable" button to enable the Google Calendar API for your project.
+11. Click on the "Enable" button to enable the Google Calendar API for your project.

-11. You can now use the client ID and client secret to authenticate with the Google Calendar API in your application.
+12. You can now use the client ID and client secret to authenticate with the Google Calendar API in your application.

 Note: Make sure you keep your client secret private and don't share it publicly.
 Also, you should keep the client id and secret in a secure place, like in a secure environment variable, or in a secure file.